bevyengine/bevy/docs/cargo_features.md

 ## Cargo Features

 Bevy exposes many features to customise the engine.
-Enabling them add functionalities but often come at the cost of more compilation time and extra dependencies.
+Enabling them add functionalities but often come at the cost of longer compilation times and extra dependencies.

 ### Default Features